-Let’s say you want to have mysqld (the MySQL server program, itself) start up with a non-default value for its innodb_buffer_pool_size value, in this case 1536M (1.5G).
+For example, you want to have mysqld (the MySQL server program itself) start up with a non-default value for its innodb_buffer_pool_size value, in this case 1536M (1.5G).
 Place this in a file:

 [mysqld] innodb_buffer_pool_size = 1536M

-As of the May 8th, 2012 (or newer) Engine Yard stack, you can place the file in /db/mysql.d/ manually.
+On the newer Engine Yard stack the path /etc/mysql.d is linked to /db/mysql.d, which exists as part of your database EBS volume.
+With this configuration, you can place the file in /etc/mysql.d/ manually and it will persist within your snapshots automatically.
 In this situation, Custom Chef is only required if you want a different configuration for your master and replica(s).

-If you are on stacks prior to May 8th, 2012, place the file on /db volume (such as /db/mysql.d/) and then create a symlink with a deploy hook.
+If you are on stacks prior to May 8th, 2012, place the file on /db volume (such as /db/mysql.d/) and then create a symlink for that file under /etc/mysql.d using a deploy hook.